 Stretched out along one side of the upper Ötztal valley, Obergurgl, and its twin sister Hochgurgl, combine to form one of Austria's most snow sure resorts.
 The main reason for this is the high altitude - Obergurgl village sits at 1,930 metres, and the lifts go up to above 3,000 metres.
 But there's also an impressively high-tech snow generation system to fill in the gaps where needed, and because the resort faces north-west, snow coverage is pretty much guaranteed all the way into May.

-If its backcountry you're after, head to the tiny nearby town of Vent, where the two chairlifts (accessible on the same Ötztal lift pass) offer access to an enormous high altitude areas, dotted with mountain huts where ski tourers can stay overnight.
+If its backcountry you're after, head to the tiny nearby town of Vent, where the two chairlifts (accessible on the Ötztal lift pass) offer access to an enormous high altitude areas, dotted with mountain huts where ski tourers can stay overnight.

 The village itself has all the usual après attractions, but still somehow seems quiet compared to its noisy neighbour, Sölden.
-Thankfully, Sölden is accessible on the Ötztal lift pass, so if you want a big night out, head down there for the day and simply catch the bus back up the valley at whatever time you finish.
+Thankfully, Sölden is accessible on the Ötztal pass, so if you want a big night out, head down there for the day and simply catch the bus back up the valley at whatever time you finish.

 For the full lowdown on what makes this area not just one of the best ski resorts in Austria, but one of the best ski resorts in the world, check out our Obergurgl ski resort review.